Can Siteimprove crawl an intranet and other non-public sites?

-- We cannot crawl sites that require a Citrix/VPN based login.
+- We cannot crawl sites that require a Citrix based login.

-- We cannot crawl sites that use 2-factor authentication.
+- We cannot crawl sites that use multi-factor authentication.

-- Sites that are protected by a non-standard (i.e. custom-made) security method require extra time to configure test.
-In a number of cases, it is not possible to crawl these sites.
+- Sites that are protected by non-standard (i.e. custom-made) security methods require extra time to configure.
+In a number of cases, it may not be possible to crawl these sites.

-- In some cases you may need to allow (white-list) our crawlers IP addresses.
-The default IP address used by our crawler: 126.96.36.199.
+- In some cases, you may need to allow our crawler IP addresses.
+The default IP address used by our crawler: 18.104.22.168.

 Each login scenario is different and due to the complexities and security restrictions involved, configuring a login can take days, or weeks if it needs to be escalated to our development team.